guildai/guildai/guild/tests/uat/tensorflow2.md

     INFO: [guild] Limiting traceback to user code.
 Use 'guild --debug run ...' for full stack.
     Traceback (most recent call last):
     ...
-    AttributeError: module 'tensorflow.summary' has no attribute 'FileWriter'
+    AttributeError: ... has no attribute 'FileWriter'
     <exit 1>